CatspawMods/Anomaly-Addon-Archive/Interaction Dot Marks/README.md

 * Take everything from a stash or body at once--and if that stash is a backpack, pick it up, too
 * Unload and take the ammunition from any weapon
 * Remove and take the battery from any device
+* Deploy or pick up an IED with any timer or detonation mode
+* Heal a wounded NPC with the cheapest medkit in your inventory
+* And more!
 ## Keybind, Modifier, and Input Mode for Secondary Interactions
 * Config settings: `bind_sec_interact`, `modk_sec_interact`, `imod_sec_interact`
 * Allowed Modifiers: Shift, Control, Alt